rootiest/printcfg/README.md

     curl https://raw.githubusercontent.com/rootiest/printcfg/master/scripts/install.sh | bash -s -- default

+Additionally, you can specify a different branch to install from:

+    curl https://raw.githubusercontent.com/rootiest/printcfg/master/scripts/install.sh | bash -s -- default dev

 ### What the install script does

 The install script will begin by checking for dependencies and installing them if they are missing.